A crowd cheers toward an Oktoberfest stage, where performers dressed in lederhosen pour out a barrel of beer.

 Crowne Plaza Kitchener-Waterloo

 Stay in spacious, comfortable rooms at the Crowne Plaza Kitchener-Waterloo.
 This sleek, modern hotel is located in the heart of the city’s bustling technology hub.
-It offers a variety of recreational amenities like bowling, mini-putt, an arcade, ping-pong and an indoor heated pool.
+It offers a variety of recreational amenities, including bowling, mini-putt, an arcade, ping-pong and an indoor heated pool.

 Location: 105 King Street East, Kitchener